wwt/Swifterviewing/README.md

 If you're applying for an iOS development position at World Wide Technology Application Services then this is the repo for you!

 ### Instructions
 Your mission, should you choose to accept it, is to show an album title and image in a table view.
-The album title and image can be retrieved from [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/).
+The album title and image should be retrieved from [https://jsonplaceholder.typicode.com/](https://jsonplaceholder.typicode.com/).
 The project already contains a base URL (the one above!) and endpoint URLs for this task.

 BUSINESS REQUIREMENTS:
 - Remove all occurances of the letter "e" (case-insensitive) from album titles